ZippCodder/WTRW/README.md

 ## In Game Features

 ### Education and Collage

   Players can enroll into an in-game college where they can study to gain credentials (a diploma) for a specific job title, allowing access to higher paying jobs within the game.
 The college consists of a number of subjects, each allowing access to certain types of jobs in the society that require a diploma in that subject.
 To enroll into the college under a certain subject, a player must physically enter the collage, and speak with the designated NPC at the front desk.
 The Player can optionally view information on the different subjects and the oportunities which they provide.
 They can then decide to enroll, where they can then select the class/subject they would like to enroll in, and fill out an application form.

 Each class has a specific amount of "study hours" that the player must spend being in the classroom of that class inside the college.
 The player can attend class whenever and however long they desire in intervals, however wont be granted the diploma for that class unless they eventually complete the required study hours for that class.
 Within these classrooms the player will find textbooks corresponding to the associated subject, which they can read.
 Once the required amount of study hours is completed the player will be required to take a test with questions related to subjects found in the textbooks.
 If the player passes the test, they will be granted a diploma.
 Otherwise, they will have to redo the study hours and retake the test.
 The amount of study hours needed and the amount of questions on the final test vary depending on the subject.
-Below is a list of all college classes, their corresponding job oportunities and their study hours.
+Below is a list of all college classes, and their study hours.

-1. English
+1. English - (15 hours)
-2. Math
+3. Social Studies - (25 hours)
-3. Science
+4. Science - (40 hours)
-4. Social Studies
+5. Math - (62 hours)
-5. Technology
+6. Technology - (70 hours)

 ### Jobs and Employment